Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/gillespie.md

 The figure below demonstrates that the Gillespie algorithm quickly converges to the same values as the ones that we obtained by hand in the last lesson.
 We are now ready to apply this algorithm to model bacterial chemotaxis, a system that will involve many different reactions.

 [![image-center](../assets/images/600px/chemotaxis_tutorial4_ssa.png){: .align-center}](../assets/images/chemotaxis_tutorial4_ssa.png)
 A concentration plot over time for ligand-receptor dynamics via a BioNetGen simulation employing the Gillespie algorithm.
+Time is shown (in seconds) on the x-axis, and concentration is shown (in molecules/µm<sup>3</sup>) on the y-axis.
 The concentrations reach a steady state at the end of the simulation that matches the concentrations identified by hand.
 {: style="font-size: medium;"}

 Yet this simple ligand-receptor model is just the beginning of our study of chemotaxis.
 In the next section, we will delve into the complex biochemical details of chemotaxis.
 Furthermore, we will see that the Gillespie algorithm for stochastic simulations will scale easily as our model of this system grows more complex.